Articles

 A very powerful approach by means of the Nonlinear Continuum Mechanics theory is introduced for the analysis of prestressed membrane structures.
 Membranes and cables in taut, wrinkled or slack state are considered adequately in the numerical procedure.
 A finite element approximation along with a Newton-Raphson numerical scheme provide a very elegant and accurate way to solve the structural problem.
 To reveal the flexibility and robustness of the procedure, a complete assemblage of fabric textile, reinforcing cables and rigid members will be analyzed from its initial design stage to its final loaded configurations.

-Eight-node quadrilateral double-curved surface element for membrane analysis, D Hegyi, I Sajtos, G Geiszter, K Hincz, Computers & Structures, Volume 84, Issues 31-32, 2006.
+Eight-node quadrilateral double-curved surface element for membrane analysis, D Hegyi, I Sajtos, G Geiszter, K Hincz, Computers & Structures, Vol 84, # 31-32, 2006.

 The dynamic relaxation method is applied to membrane analysis using an eight-node quadrilateral element.
 The element uses second order shape functions to approximate the geometry of the structure.
 The element is based on the element of Gosling and Lewis.
 They used a finite element approach.
 In this paper exact tensorial calculation is used to determine the exact deformation between the deformation-free state and the actual state.